sahajre/goFAQ/README.md

 ## How to try Go programming?

 As a starter, use the [Go playground](https://play.golang.org/).
-Recently, there is another similar [un-official service](https://goplay.space/).
+There is another similar [un-official service](https://goplay.space/).

 You can also download and install the required tools on you local machine from [Go website](https://golang.org/).